facebookresearch/ParlAI/docs/source/faq.md

 ## I changed my teacher and now its tests won't pass.

 Take a careful look at the diff outputs that those tests produce.
-If the results look expected, then you can update the regression fixtures with:
+If the results look expected, then you can update the regression fixtures (stored, expected results) with:

 `pytest --force-regen parlai/tasks/TASK_NAME_HERE/test.py`